App§

 .resolvers: Library

-A convenience getter which is exactly equivalent to calling app.get_('resolvers')
+A convenience getter which is exactly equivalent to calling app.get_('resolvers').

 const app = new App();

-return app.resolvers;
+return app.resolvers;#resolve§

 .resolve(request: Request): Varying[types.result]?

-consults its resolver process to
+Given a request instance, App consults its resolver process to

-attempt to resolve the request
+attempt to resolve the request into a Varying[types.result] value.
+If it cannot

-ish value will be returned.
+do so, a nullish value will be returned.

-If a successful resolution occurs, a resolvedRequest
+If a successful resolution occurs, a resolvedRequest event will be emitted on

-instance, with request, result
+the App instance, with request, result as the event arguments.

-Typically, this method is called on your behalf, by Reference
+Typically, this method is called on your behalf, by Reference attribute.

-The default implementation of #resolver
+The default implementation of #resolver is to consult the App Resolver library,

 as demonstrated in the following sample.